Lalor - West

 Lalor - West shows below-average educational performance compared to national benchmarks, though pockets of achievement exist

 The area's university qualification rate is 22.5%, significantly lower than Greater Melbourne's average of 37.0%.
-This disparity presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most common, at 15.5%, followed by postgraduate qualifications (5.2%) and graduate diplomas (1.8%).
-Vocational credentials are prevalent among residents aged 15+, with 25.6% holding such qualifications, including advanced diplomas (9.9%) and certificates (15.7%).
+Bachelor degrees are the most common at 15.5%, followed by postgraduate qualifications (5.2%) and graduate diplomas (1.8%).
+Vocational credentials are prevalent, with 25.6% of residents aged 15+ holding them, including advanced diplomas (9.9%) and certificates (15.7%).
+Educational participation is high, with 30.7% of residents currently enrolled in formal education, including 10.5% in primary, 7.8% in secondary, and 5.5% in tertiary education.

-Educational participation is high, with 30.7% of residents currently enrolled in formal education.
+Educational participation is notably high, with 30.7% of residents currently enrolled in formal education.
 This includes 10.5% in primary education, 7.8% in secondary education, and 5.5% pursuing tertiary education.

 Frequently Asked Questions - Education